TB0x0/OneClickPDF/README.md

 # OneClickPDF
-## Windows menu click conversion for pdf to jpg and back
+## Windows context menu tool for converting pdf to jpg and back

--[x] PDF to JPG conversion is complete
+- [x] PDF to JPG conversion is complete
--[] Script to create windows context menu entry
+- [ ] Script to create windows context menu entry
--[] Implement JPG to PDF conversion
+- [ ] Implement JPG to PDF conversion